 What You’ll Learn

-In this targeted curriculum, you will have the opportunity to explore the influence of the international business environment on global decision-making processes.
-You will have a chance to analyze why firms internationalize their operations, internationalization strategies, and study key areas of international business operations, such as manufacturing, marketing, and organizational management.
+In this targeted curriculum, you’ll explore the influence of the international business environment on global decision-making processes.
+You’ll analyze why firms internationalize their operations, internationalization strategies, and study key areas of international business operations, such as manufacturing, marketing, and organizational management.

-Graduate Certificates require 12-15 credits that you may accelerate and take in as little as 8 months, or span over as long as 3 years.
+Graduate Certificates require 12-15 credits that you may accelerate and take in as little as eight months, or span over as long as three years.
 With three start dates each year and no GMAT test scores required, you can quickly gain a professional edge.